MatthewPaver/university-of-liverpool/README.md

 ### Purpose

-- **Academic Record**: Documentation of coursework and projects completed during studies
+- **📚 Academic Record** — Documentation of coursework and projects completed during studies
-- **Reference Material**: Lecture notes, tutorials, and study resources
+- **📖 Reference Material** — Lecture notes, tutorials, and study resources
-- **Portfolio**: Showcase of technical skills and academic achievements
+- **💼 Portfolio** — Showcase of technical skills and academic achievements
-- **Learning Resource**: Materials for future reference and review
+- **🔍 Learning Resource** — Materials for future reference and review

 ---